Install from CRAN

 plot(jim_profile)

-In addition to MSS and MAC parameters, shorts::model_radar_gun() function also estimated time-correction (TC) parameter.
+In addition to MSSMSS and MACMAC parameters, shorts::model_radar_gun() function also estimated time-correction (TCTC) parameter.

-Rather than estimating MSS, shorts::model_radar_gun() function allows you to utilize peak velocity observed in the data as MSS.
+Rather than estimating MSSMSS, shorts::model_radar_gun() function allows you to utilize peak velocity observed in the data as MSSMSS.
 This is done by setting the use_observed_MSS parameter to TRUE:

 jim_profile <- shorts::model_radar_gun(